Chemistry A Level

 Practical Work: Students must complete compulsory practical work as it will be examined at the end of the AS and the A Level course in written form.
 A 'Science Practical Endorsement' will be included on their certificate, if the student successfully completes the practical aspect of the course.

-GCSE Requirement: Chemistry minimum Grade 6, or Grade 66 in Combined Science.
+GGCSE Requirement: GCSE: Overall, six GCSEs at Grade 6.
+A minimum grade 6,6,7 in Triple Sciences or grades 6 and 7 in Combined Sciences.
 To support the increased maths content in this subject, all students who take Chemistry must have a Grade 6 or above at GCSE Maths.

 Students will be expected to demonstrate and apply the knowledge, understanding and skills through theoretical and practical work.
 In addition, they will be expected to analyse, interpret and evaluate a range of scientific information, ideas and evidence using their knowledge and understanding.
 In Chemistry, you will learn to appreciate the links between theory and experiment, and over time you will acquire good practical skills.